Skip to main content

 About

-Tasty Planet: Final Bite is a single player and multiplayer action game.
+Tasty Planet: Final Bite is a single player and multiplayer casual platformer game with a post-apocalyptic theme.
 It was developed by Dingo Games and was released on January 23, 2026.
 It received positive reviews from players.

 Grow bigger and bigger as you eat everything in the world!
 Tasty Planet: Final Bite is an eat ’em up game where you play through six different apocalyptic scenarios, each starring a new creature with its own way of devouring the world.
 Six worlds to devour Hundreds of objects and creatures to eat Nearly 150 levels of growth and destruction Fully playable in couch co-op Paperclip Maximize…